pengfei99/doc_center/docs/hadoop/kerberos_integration/Integrate_kerberos_in_debian_server.md

 > 2. create a keytab file for the linux krb client to connect to the AD/krb server
 > If there is no error message, it means your server has joined the domain.
 >
 By default, the keytab file is located at `/etc/krb5.keytab`.
-You can check the content with the below command
+You can check the content with the below command.

 ```shell
 # as the keytab file is protected, so you need sudo right